Retr0-code/hash-dumper/README.md

 # hash dumper

-Simple Windows NTLM hash dumper utility written in C language.
+Windows NTLM hash dumper utility written in C language.
 It has support for Windows realtime dumping and Linux dumping from files.

 ## Responsibility